 Spending that much time asleep, your cat needs to find a comfortable sleeping position and several cozy places to nap.

-That could vary from sleeping on her side in a box or curling up to sleep on your chest every night.
+That could vary from sleeping on her side in a box to curling up to sleep on your chest every night.

 For all the reasons listed above, your cat likes to sleep on you because you are the most comfortable thing in her world.